 If you’ve been rear-ended, it is generally not your fault.
 If the car that hit you hadn’t been tailgating, chances are the accident never would have happened, so proving liability is not too difficult.
 The presumption is generally that that the driver of any car that hits the rear of another vehicle is at fault.

 Although it does happen occasionally, a rear impact collision is the least likely accident type to cause fatalities.
 They do, however, frequently cause serious and painful injuries, although insurance companies like to contend otherwise.
 For example, a rear-end accident can cause a herniated disc, an extremely painful injury often requiring neck or back surgery to fuse the vertebrae where the herniation occurred.
 Painful sprains and strains of the neck and back are also common.

 Steps to Take Following a Rear-End Crash

-Because you can expect the at-fault driver’s insurance company to make light of any injuries incurred in a rear-end collision injuries and offer little to compensate you for your losses, it is really necessary to have an experienced personal injury attorney to represent you.
+Because you can expect the at-fault driver’s insurance company to make light of any injuries incurred in a rear-end collision injuries and offer little to compensate you for your losses, it is really necessary to have an experienced Birmingham car accident attorney to represent you.
 You’re going to need someone with superior negotiating skills and an understanding of the serious and often permanent injuries that a rear-end collision can cause, along with the legal knowledge and resources to prove to the insurance company or a jury the full extent of the damages you’ve suffered.
 A top choice in Birmingham is the Drake Law, a dedicated personal injury firm with extensive and focused experience in pursuing all types of car accident claims.